A novice hunter explores overcoming the challenges and trials of becoming a bird hunter

 Next on the list is thanking the bird for its life.
 Not everyone will resonate with this, and that is A-okay.
 Personally, it helps me keep the whole picture in focus.
 The circle of life and all that.
 I think it also builds respect and gratitude for the life you have taken.
 Feel free to take this one or leave it.

 Lastly, and I would argue most importantly, is to use as much of the bird as possible.
 There is so much more to them than just breasts and thighs.
 If you aren’t making broth or stock out of your upland birds, I cannot stress enough how much you are missing out on.
 If coming up with ideas is a challenge, check out Hank Shaw.
-He has dozens of recipes, with thorough instructions on preparation from plucking to eating.
+He has dozens of wild game recipes, with thorough instructions on preparation from plucking to eating.
 Highly, highly recommended.

 For the new hunter, particularly a first generation hunter, I would advise not dwelling on “the kill” too much before you experience it for yourself.
 I would also encourage being open to the emotions that come when it does happen.
 They just might surprise you.
 And may just change your life forever.